 “Toco Toco T.V.,” a French T.V.
 Program that introduces Japanese culture!
 Toco Toco T.V. is a French television program where Japanese guests introduce their favorite places in Japan.
 Tadaima Japan is collaborating with Toco Toco T.V. and will pick up some of their programs from now on.
 Today, we will introduce Akagi Shrine located in Kagurazaka, Tokyo with the film director Mr.Michihito Fujii!
 We will also introduce the BABEL BAR in Shinjuku.
 Mr. Fujii introduced Kagurazaka.
 “I’ve lived here for 6 years no and this is my favorite neighborhood in Tokyo.”
 Kagurazaka, in Tokyo can be easily accessed from Shinjuku station and Tokyo station.
 This area is famous for having […]Read More

-Try out a public bath in Kagurazaka(Tokyo), located in an old red-light district!
+Try out a public bath in Kagurazaka, a geisha district in Tokyo

-Kagurazaka has Edo-period nostalgia!
-Shinjuku, in the middle of big city Tokyo, is where you’ll find many large chain stores along the street, but when you walk down the smaller, more narrow streets, you’ll find an atmosphere from Edo-period’s red-light district.
-At the peak of the Meiji era（1868～1912), there were over 700 geisha women working at local tea houses (ochaya).
+Feel the nostalgia from the Edo period Kagurazaka is part of Shinjuku district, in the middle of Tokyo.
+Naturally, you’ll find many large chain stores along the streets, but when you’ll walk down the narrow, paved back streets, you’ll experience the atmosphere from the Edo period, when Kagurazaka was a red light district.
+At the peak of the Meiji era（1868～1912), there were over 700 geisha working at local tea houses (ochaya).
 Today, there are still many expensive Japanese restaurants and historic spots.
-Did you know there is also a public bath in this town? ※Geisha：Geisha is commonly mistaken as a form of prostitution.
-Geisha usually welcome customers at the restaurant by singing, dancing, having friendly conversations, and provide hospitality and companionship […]Read More
+Some geisha houses still discretely survive in the back alleys. ※Geisha：Geisha are commonly mistaken as prostitutes.
+Actually, geisha are entertainers: they sing, dance, have friendly conversations, and provide hospitality and […]Read More

 Let’s go and see the mysterious O-torii gate floating on the sea at night! : Illumination at Itsukushima Jinja Shrine